Proserpine (Rossetti): History

 She is represented in a gloomy corridor of her palace, with the fatal fruit in her hand.
 As she passes, a gleam strikes on the wall behind her from some inlet suddenly opened, and admitting for a moment the sight of the upper world; and she glances furtively towards it, immersed in thought.
 The incense-burner stands beside her as the attribute of a goddess.
 The ivy branch in the background may be taken as a symbol of clinging memory.

-Unable to decide as a young man whether to concentrate on painting or poetry, his work is infused with his poetic imagination and an individual interpretation of literary sources.
-His accompanying sonnet to this work is a poem of longing: "And still some heart unto some soul doth pine," (see sonnet below) carrying an inescapable allusion to his yearning to seduce Jane from her unhappy marriage with William Morris.
+Unable to decide as a young man whether to concentrate on painting or poetry, Rossetti incorporated his own interpretation of poetic and literary sources into the work.
+Rossetti composed a sonnet to accompany this work that focuses on the theme of longing (see sonnet below) and may allude to a yearning to seduce Jane from her unhappy marriage with William Morris.
 Proserpine had been imprisoned in Pluto's underground realm for tasting the forbidden pomegranate.
 Jane, trapped by convention, was also tasting forbidden fruit.
 There is a deeper meaning in the painting as Rossetti stayed with Jane at Kelmscott Manor during the summer months each year and in winter she returned to stay with William Morris, thus paralleling Proserpine's freedom during summer.

-In Roman mythology, Proserpine, daughter of Jupiter and Ceres, was carried off to the Underworld (Hades) by Pluto, who married her despite her love for Adonis.
-When Ceres begged Jupiter to return her daughter to Earth, he agreed, on condition that Proserpine had not eaten any fruits in Hades.
-As Proserpine had eaten six pomegranate seeds, it was decreed that she should remain in Hades for six months of the year and be allowed on Earth for the other six.

-The symbolism in Rossetti's painting poignantly indicates Proserpine's plight, as well as Jane Morris's plight, torn between her husband, the father of her two adored daughters, and her lover.
+The symbolism in Rossetti's painting indicates Proserpine's plight, as well as Jane Morris's plight, torn between her husband, the father of her two adored daughters, and her lover.
 The pomegranate draws the viewer's eye, the colour of its flesh matching the colour of Proserpine's full lips.
 The ivy behind her, as Rossetti stated, represents clinging memory and the passing of time; the shadow on the wall is her time in Hades, the patch of sunlight, her glimpse of earth.
 Her dress, like spilling water, suggests the turning of the tides, and the incense burner denotes the subject as an immortal.
 Proserpine's saddened eyes, which are the same cold blue color as most of the painting, indirectly stare at the other realm.
-Overall, dark hues characterise the colour scheme of the piece.